NCR Silver Review: Is It Right for Your Business?

 - Batch processing

-NCR will integrate with other payment processors, or you can use its own.
+NCR Payments Solution offers both payment gateway and payment services.
+It will integrate with other payment processors, or you can use its own.
 NCR Payments can process credit cards, ACH and e-checks, and card-not-present transactions.
-It keeps payments secure with tokenization and PCI compliance.
-It partners with Chargeback Gurus for chargeback protection online.
+It keeps payments secure with Point-to-Point Encryption, tokenization, and PCI compliance.
+It also partners with Chargeback Gurus for chargeback protection online.

 NCR batch processing lets you load multiple credit card transactions at once into NCR’s system for processing.
 Considered best for businesses that process over 50 transactions a day, it’s a good choice for recurring payments.
 NCR resubmits “soft declines” for 12 days, renews aging authorizations, and updates renewals and card account changes.

-NCR POS and ecommerce systems can also process PayPal, Zelle, bitcoin, and other payment types.
+NCR POS and eCommerce systems can also process PayPal, Zelle, Bitcoin, and other payment types.
 Talk to the sales representative if you have a specific payment type you want to use.
-Expect to package payment processing with POS systems.

 NCR Counterpoint Inventory Management